Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Security Analysis

-Second, we consider the TNs, which execute the BFT consensus protocol.
-We adopt the standard Byzantine failure model, assuming that an adversary may corrupt up to $f$ nodes in a network of $n$ participants, satisfying the condition $n \ge 3f+1$.
+Regarding the participants of network, we distinguish between the roles of the central relay and the decentralized terminal nodes, assigning distinct adversarial capabilities to each.
+On the one hand, we model the URN as a malicious entity responsible solely for the quantum physical layer.
+The URN may attempt to deviate from the TF-QKD protocol by falsifying single-photon measurement results or conducting Denial-of-Service (DoS) attacks on the quantum channel to inhibit key generation.
+However, crucially, due to the decoupled dual-layer network architecture, URN is assumed to have no control over the classical peer-to-peer consensus layer.
+Consequently, while the URN can attempt to exhaust the system's key reservoir, it cannot suppress, modify, or censor the classical consensus messages exchanged directly between Terminal Nodes.
+But on the other, we consider the terminal nodes, which execute the BFT consensus protocol.
+We adopt the standard Byzantine failure model, assuming that an adversary may corrupt up to $f$ nodes in a network of $n$ participants, satisfying the constraint $n = 3f+1$.
 These Byzantine nodes may collude, behave arbitrarily, or go offline.
 Explicitly, this threat model includes the scenario of a malicious Consensus Leader.
 A compromised leader may attempt to undermine the ledger's integrity or liveness by proposing invalid blocks, censoring specific transactions, or equivocating (broadcasting conflicting blocks to different peers).
 The security of the system relies on the honest majority ($n-f$) to detect such malfeasance and trigger the view-change protocol to replace the faulty leader, ensuring the system's resilience against authority-based attacks.